Chaulklay History, Family Crest & Coats of Arms

 Alternatively, the name could have been a topographic name for "someone who lived on a patch of chalk soil."
 And finally, another source presumes that the name was "well known earth; a locality.
 Chalk, Saxon, a servant or attendant."

 Early Origins of the Chaulklay family

-Kent, in the parish of Chalk, in the union of North Aylesford, hundred of Shamwell where "this name is principally found, there is a parish and a hundred so designated, and there is also in county Wiltshire, a parish called Broad-Chalk."
+The surname Chaulklay was first found in Kent, in the parish of Chalk, in the union of North Aylesford, hundred of Shamwell where "this name is principally found, there is a parish and a hundred so designated, and there is also in county Wiltshire, a parish called Broad-Chalk."